Can You Prevent Employees From Discussing Their Wages?

 My boss noticed the dip in attitude.
 (While he failed to recognize outstanding performance, he quickly spotted even the smallest decreases in productivity.)

-“I know it’s wrong,” I said, “but I can’t get over the fact (Bob) makes that much more than me.”
+“I know it’s wrong,” I said, “but I can’t get over the fact that Bob makes that much more than I do.”

 He pursed his lips, then nodded.